Massive fire threatens Lake Tahoe, more ordered to flee

 South Lake Tahoe's main medical facility, Barton Memorial Hospital, proactively evacuated 36 patients needing skilled nursing and 16 in acute care beds Sunday, sending them to regional facilities far from the fire, public information officer Mindi Befu said.
 The rest of the hospital was evacuating following Monday's expanded orders.

+Wallace did not think the Caldor Fire would come so close.
+Fires in the past did not spread so rapidly near the resort city of 22,000 people.

+“It's just yet another example of how wildfires have changed over the years,” she said.
+“It's just a culmination of 14 to 18 more years of dead trees, the droughts we’ve had since then, those kinds of things.”

-The region is facing a warning from the National Weather Service about critical fire weather Monday through Tuesday across the northern Sierra Nevada and southern Cascade Range.
+The region is facing a warning from the National Weather Service about critical fire weather Monday through Tuesday.

 The fire destroyed multiple homes Sunday along Highway 50, one of the main routes to the south end of the lake.
 The fire also roared through the Sierra-at-Tahoe ski resort, destroying some buildings but leaving the main buildings at the base intact.